Simokid/Home-Lab-Office-365-Admin-Center/README.md

 <br />
 <br />

+Next, search for Chill Guy and select OK.
+Now, we are in Chill Guy’s Outlook.

 33.
 <p align="center">
 <img src="https://i.imgur.com/XpBL3D4.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />

+Now, let's test the automatic reply by going back to our primary mailbox and sending an email to Chill Guy.

 34.
 <p align="center">